 You’ve researched the benefits of a DOCSIS 3.1 modem and know that the upgrade will be worth it.
-But which modem is worthy of your hard-earned cash?
-To help you make this decision, we’ve compared some of the top DOCSIS 3.1 modems on the basis of their price, performance, build quality, ports, and features.
+But which is the best DOCSIS 3.1 modem worthy of your hard-earned cash?
+To help you make this decision, we’ve compared some of the best DOCSIS 3.1 modems on the basis of their price, performance, build quality, ports, and features.
 Here are our results.

 Even though DOCSIS 3.1 modems have started gaining popularity only recently, there are still a fair bit of modems out there and each of them is a little different.
 So to make life easier, we went ahead and compared 3 of the best-selling and fastest DOCSIS 3.1 modems on the basis of the following criteria:

 - Performance: At the end of the day, if you’re going to upgrade to a gigabit modem, you want the best.

 - Price: DOCSIS 3.1 is still a relatively new technology which makes this new generation of modems blazing fast – but also quite pricey.

 - Build Quality: DOCSIS 3.1 came out in 2013.
 DOCSIS 3.0 came out in 2006.
 That’s a 7-year gap.
 So if you’re going to drop hundreds of dollars on a new modem, you want it to last.

 - Ports: Depending on your personal uses, you could make do with a single ethernet port or you might need multiple ports.
 There’s also link aggregation, a technology that allows you to double your bandwidth using two ethernet links (and also create a fail-safe of sorts).
 That said, not all ISP’s support link aggregation but they can change it with a future firmware update, so a modem with link aggregation makes it more future-proof.